mimedina9/BIS15W2024_mmedina/lab1/lab1_hw.md

 ```

 **5. Did any of the results in #4 surprise you?
 Write two programs that calculate each expression such that the result for the first example is 4 and the second example is 16.**
+No the results in #4 did not surprise me because the first question the multiplication comes first therefore 3*2 is 6 and 5-6 is negative 1.
+The second problem the multiplication should come first according to PEMDAS but